40 y 20 (TV series)

 40 y 20 is a Mexican comedy television series produced by Gustavo Loza for Blim.
 The first season was released on April 1, 2016.
 The series stars Jorge van Rankin, Mauricio Garza, Michelle Rodríguez, Mónica Huarte, and Verónica Jaspeado.
 The eleventh season premiered on October 3, 2024.
 The twelfth season premiered on 1 April 2025, with the series moving to Canal 5.

 Synopsis

-Divorced Paco and his teenage son Fran navigate through all kinds of entanglements and nonsense within the typical coexistence of a fun, dysfunctional family of divorce.
+Divorced Paco and his teenage son Fran navigate through all kinds of entanglements within the typical coexistence of a fun, dysfunctional family of divorce.
 Both men must deal with their conquests as Paco faces his 40s and Fran faces adolescence.
 Meanwhile, continuing to resent every step of both, is Rocío, Paco's ex and Fran's mother.